Levy County, Florida: Airports

+Public transit

+Levy County Transit has public buses but does not have routes available online.

 Railroads

 Levy County has only one railroad line running throughout the county, and only within eastern Levy along US 41.
 The line is a former Atlantic Coast Line Railroad line that is now used by the Florida Northern Railroad for freight to the Crystal River 3 Nuclear Power Plant in Red Level, Citrus County.
 Notable abandoned lines include a Seaboard Air Line Railroad line that is in proximity to the existing former ACL line, a Florida Railway and Navigation Company line running parallel to State Road 24, and a third in western and southern Levy County that spans from Fanning Springs towards the Dunnellon area running along US 19-98 until it reaches Lebanon Junction, where it runs along CR 336.
 The segment of that line between Fanning Springs and Chiefland is part of the Nature Coast State Trail.